soulmachines/sm-web-component/README.md

 ### How the snippet works

 This project creates a bundle for each web component.
-The javascript bundles can be used directly but require a few of additional steps.
-The user needs to add the html element to their webpage, add the script/css files and pass through their API key.
+The javascript bundles can be used directly but require a few additional steps - the user needs to add the html element to their webpage, add the script/css files and pass through their API key.

 To lower the barrier to entry we have created a snippet.
 The snippet automates the above steps.
 Upon inserting the script to the page, it will: